SuperNEMO-DBD/FitterModule/README.md

 bank does not offer to hold neither required data on fit characteristics nor fit errors.

-The fitter_module code is therefore left empty for now - this is not a working Falaise module yet.
+The fitter_module code works but only prints results to terminal.
+Therefore, use carefully on few event samples only.

 ## Files: